DeveshSood/My-Story/story.md

 Once upon a time there lived a Crocodile in a forest, he had a friend monkey.
 One day monkey came to meet the crocodile.
 Monkey was hungry.
+He decided to eat apples from the tree.